-Dental Implant Materials in Dallas, TX and Fort Worth, TX
+Dental Implant Materials in Dallas and Fort Worth, TX

 Dental implants are a modern treatment for replacing missing teeth, providing you with a unique alternative to bridges and dentures.
 This treatment is incredibly versatile, and Beyond Dental and Implant Center provides many different implants to meet just about every tooth replacement need.
 A vast majority of dental implants are made from titanium alloy, a material that has been developed from the original titanium implants first placed.
 This material has a very high rate of success and is very effective.
 However, this metal material is not the ideal solution for everyone.
 For this reason, research is constantly being done to find new implant materials.